ameer-ali-jamali/E-Project_Using_Laravel/README.md

-First Rename this file(.env.example) To (.env) and after run Cmd (Composer Update)
+# First rename this file(.env.example) To (.env) and after run Cmd (Composer Update)

-Must Run This cmd ..
-1  (php artisan migrate:fresh)
-2  (php artisan db:seed)

-And after run website by using this Cmd (php artisan serve)

-After This You Can Enjoy And You See In Database Random Users Created And 20 Books Uploaded In Home Page .

-One Master_Admin Profile Also ..
-The Admin Email Is (admin@gmail.com) And Password Is (admin).
-All Users Password Is ( user );

-If You Need to Use Contact Us Email Function You Can Use Your Own Credentials On these Variables.

-MAIL_USERNAME="Your Email"

-MAIL_PASSWORD="password from google account"

-MAIL_ADMIN_EMAIL_ADDRESS="email adress where you want to semd email"
 ![Screenshot (73)](https://user-images.githubusercontent.com/99552615/211910410-07f26f2a-6c77-4fda-b7f7-7c4ae328f271.png)

+# Must Run This cmd ..
+# 1  (php artisan migrate:fresh)
+# 2  (php artisan db:seed)
+# And after run website by using this Cmd (php artisan serve)
+# After This You Can Enjoy And You See In Database Random Users Created
+# And 20 Books Uploaded In Home Page .

+# One Master_Admin Profile Also ..
+# The Admin Email Is (admin@gmail.com) And Password Is (admin).
+# All Users Password Is ( user );

+# If You Need to Use Contact Us Email Function You Can Use Your Own Credentials On these Variables.

+# MAIL_USERNAME="Your Email"
+# MAIL_PASSWORD="password from google account"
+# MAIL_ADMIN_EMAIL_ADDRESS="email adress where you want to semd email"

 # Website Home Page with footer .
 ![Screenshot (82)](https://user-images.githubusercontent.com/99552615/213222183-c44fe4a7-c285-4846-b937-ffe99c75eadd.png)